View of Split on a 3-Day Split, Itinerary, Croatia

 Fresh produce at Green Market in Split, Croatia

-The Fish Market can be found on the west side of the Old Town (just follow the scent from the Riva up Marmontova Street).
+The Fish Market can be found on the west side of the Old Town.
+Just follow the seagulls and the scent from the Riva up Marmontova Street.
 The day’s fresh catch is openly displayed and quickly sold.

-Most vendors (at both markets) use traditional weight and balance scales, an old school method we haven’t seen used much outside of the Balkans.
+Many vendors (at both markets) use traditional weight and balance scales.
+An old school method we haven’t seen used much outside of the Balkans.

-Pro Tip: At the Split Green Market, gather simple items for a picnic lunch, like Dalmatian Prsut (dried ham), sheep’s cheese and seasonal fruit – and plan to eat outdoors at the next stop on our Split Itinerary!
+Pro Tip: At the Split Green Market, gather simple items for a picnic lunch, like Dalmatian Prsut (dried ham), sheep’s cheese and seasonal fruit.
+Then, eat outdoors at the next stop on our Split Itinerary!

 Hike Marjan Hill, Split